A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the

-Moldabekov et al~\cite{MoldHyd25} provide PIMC calculations for $S_{ee}(k)$ for hydrogen plasmas at the density 0.33 g/cc, and at $\theta = 1, 0.5$ and 0.25.
-We have use the nomenclature ``uniform electron fluid'' (UEF) for quantum electron systems with a uniform non responding neutralizing positive background.
+Moldabekov et al.~\cite{MoldHyd25} provide PIMC calculations for $S_{ee}(k)$ for hydrogen plasmas at the density 0.33 g/cc, and at $\theta$ = 1, 0.5 and 0.25.
+We have used the nomenclature ``uniform electron fluid'' (UEF) for quantum electron systems with a uniform non-responding neutralizing positive background.
 The name ``uniform electron gas'' is also used by many authors, most appropriately if $r_s < 1$.
 As already noted, it has been shown~\cite{prl1} with good accuracy that the quantum electron fluid at a physical temperature $T$ is statistically equivalent to a classical Coulomb fluid at the temperature $T_{cf}$, Eq.~\ref{tcf.eqn}.
 Now that results for $F_{xc}(T)$ for the UEF are readily available, the ansatz used in Eq.~\ref{tcf.eqn} is not necessary and $T_{cf}$ can indeed be calculated directly, but choosing $T_{cf}$ to recover the known $F_{xc}(r_s,T)$ from a classical-fluid calculation.
-However, in this study we retain the original ansatz whose accuracy is probably sufficient for astrophysical and WDM applications.
+However, in this study we retain the original ansatz whose accuracy was checked in Fig.~\ref{Fuef.fig}.

-\subsection{Results for $r_s = 2, \theta = 1$}
+\subsection{Results for $r_s = 2$, $\theta = 1$}

 Figure~\ref{0p33gTEF1.fig} is essentially similar to Fig.~4 of Ref.~\cite{MoldHyd25}, and treats the case $\theta = 1$, $\bar{\rho}$ = 0.33 g/cc, at 12.5 eV which corresponds to $r_s = 2$ since the system is fully ionized.